marcosmachado81/AWS-SAA-C02-Study-Guide/README.md

 - Auto Scaling allows you to suspend and then resume one or more of the Auto Scaling processes in your Auto Scaling Group.
 This can be very useful when you want to investigate a problem in your application without triggering the Auto Scaling process when making changes.
 - You can specify your launch configuration with multiple Auto Scaling groups.
 However, you can only specify one launch configuration for an Auto Scaling group at a time.
 - You cannot modify a launch configuration after you've created it.
 If you want to change the launch configuration for an Auto Scaling group, you must create a new launch configuration and update your Auto Scaling group to inherit this new launch configuration.
+### Autoscaling Strategy Policy
+- **Target Tracking Scaling**: You select a scaling metric and set a target value.
+Amazon EC2 Auto Scaling creates and manages the CloudWatch alarms that trigger the scaling policy and calculates the scaling adjustment based on the metric and the target value.
+The scaling policy adds or removes capacity as required to keep the metric at, or close to, the specified target value.
+E.g. Policy to keep the average aggregate CPU utilization at 40 percent, request count per target at 1000.
+- **Step Scaling**: You need to create CloudWatch alarms and specify the high and low thresholds for the alarms.
+When increase or decrease an adjustment is applied (step adjustments).
+- **Simple Scaling**: You need to create CloudWatch alarms and specify the high and low thresholds for the alarms.
+- **Scaling Based on AWS SQS**: Can use metrics like ApproximateNumberOfMessagesVisible for *target tracking*.

 ### Auto Scaling Default Termination Policy:
 - The default termination policy for an Auto Scaling Group is to automatically terminate a stopped instance, so unless you've configured it to do otherwise, stopping an instance will result in termination regardless if you wanted that to happen or not.
 A new instance will be spun up in its place.
 - The default termination policy will spare instances that you tell it in case some servers are running critical systems or applications.
 These critical servers are protected from "scale in", which is just the deletion process of instances deemed superfluous to requirements.
 - The default termination policy is designed to help ensure that your network architecture spans Availability Zones evenly.
 With the default termination policy, the behavior of the Auto Scaling group is as follows:
   - If there are instances in multiple Availability Zones, it will terminate an instance from the Availability Zone with the most instances.
 If there is more than one Availability Zone with the same max number of instances, it will choose the Availability Zone where instances use the oldest launch configuration.